keanureano/coffee-web-scraper/README.md

 # Coffee Web Scraper

-Coffee Web Scraper is a Python program that uses Selenium to scrape data and export it as a CSV.
-It efficiently extracts product descriptions for a list of coffee-related items from a designated website.
-The collected data is then organized and saved in a CSV file for further analysis.
+Developed a Python tool called "Coffee Web Scraper" using Selenium.
+It scrapes coffee product details from a specific website and saves them in a CSV file.
+Makes analyzing the data easier.

 ## Features: